hyperledger-archives/ursa-rfcs/text/delegatable_cdd/README.md

 to be in G2 and these alternations will continue.
-Two variations of Groth signatures (described in the paper) are used, the algorithms are same but one, called `Groth1`, has messages in G1 and verkey in G2 and the other, called `Groth2`, has messages in G2 and verkey in G1.
-Even level issuer use Groth1 signature and have verkey in group G2 while odd level issuers use Groth2 signatures and have verkey in G1.
+Two variations of Groth signatures (described in the paper) are used, the algorithms are same but one, called `Groth1`, has messages in G1 and verkey in G2 and the other, called `Groth2`, has messages in G2 and verkey in G1. even-level issuers use Groth1 signature and have verkey in group G2 while odd-level issuers use Groth2 signatures and have verkey in G1.
 Signing key is a single field element whereas the verification key size depends linearly on the maximum number of supported attributes.